teeth whitening aftercare

 5. Is it normal for teeth to hurt after whitening?

 Some sensitivity or mild discomfort is common, especially within the first 24 hours.
 This usually fades quickly.
-Using a sensitivity toothpaste and avoiding very hot or cold foods can help ease discomfort.
+Using a sensitive toothpaste and avoiding very hot or cold foods can help ease discomfort.

 Return to Top